warped-pinball/origin/README.md

 API calls used by both the web UI and the mobile app live under `shared/`.
 Run `node shared/scripts/build.js` to generate `api.js` and copy it into the correct locations.
-The script also respects the `PUBLIC_API_URL` environment variable so both clients use the same API base URL.
+The script respects the `PUBLIC_API_URL` environment variable so both clients use the same API base URL.
+The mobile build falls back to the value exported from `mobile/api-base.js` (set to `https://origin-beta.doze.dev`).
 See `docs/JS_CLIENT.md` for details.

 ## Continuous Integration